Fallout (franchise): Vaults

-Post-War conditions
+Postwar conditions

-In the years after the Great War, the United States has devolved into a post-apocalyptic environment commonly dubbed "the Wasteland".
+In the years following the Great War, the United States devolved into a post-apocalyptic environment commonly referred to as "the Wasteland."
 The Great War and subsequent nuclear Armageddon had severely depopulated the country, leaving large expanses of property decaying from neglect.
-In addition, virtually all food and water is irradiated and most lifeforms have mutated due to high radiation combined with mutagens of varied origins.
+In addition, virtually all food and water are irradiated, and most lifeforms have mutated due to high radiation combined with mutagens of varied origins.
 Despite the large-scale devastation, some areas were fortunate enough to survive the nuclear apocalypse relatively unscathed, even possessing non-irradiated water, flora, and fauna.
 However, these areas are exceedingly rare.
 With a large portion of the country's infrastructure in ruins, basic necessities are scarce.
-Barter is the common method of exchange, with bottle caps providing a more conventional form of currency.
+Barter is a common method of exchange, with bottle caps serving as a more conventional form of currency.
 Most cities and towns are empty, having been looted or deserted in favor of smaller, makeshift communities scattered around the Wasteland.

-Many humans who could not get into the Vaults survived the atomic blasts, but many of these, affected by the radiation, turned into so-called "ghouls".
+Many humans who could not get into the Vaults but survived the atomic blasts, affected by the radiation, turned into so-called "ghouls."
 While their lifespans are greatly extended, their bodies develop widespread necrosis or rot; many lose their hair, their voices take on a raspy tone, and otherwise have permanently deformed physical features.
 Ghouls often resent normal human beings, either out of jealousy or in response to discrimination.
 Ghouls typically resent any comparison to zombies, and being called a zombie is viewed as a great insult.
-If ghouls continue to be exposed to high radiation levels, their brains experience irreversible damage, which can caused them to become "feral" and attack almost anything on sight, having lost their minds.
+Ghouls who continue to be exposed to high radiation levels can have their brains experience irreversible damage, causing them to become "feral" and attack almost anything on sight, having lost their minds.

 Creatures known as "Deathclaws" roam the wilderness.
 They were deliberately created by humans as biological weapons prior to the Great War.
 Escaping into the wild afterwards, they went on to thrive in the nuclear wasteland, becoming apex predators.
 Known as one of the Fallout series' most recognizable and iconic elements, Deathclaws were praised by critics for their design and the fear they induce in the player due to their immense power.
 As a result of their popularity, numerous mods were created for Fallout series games with the Deathclaw as a central theme, either to tame the creatures as a pet or use them in combat, concepts which were later added as an official feature.